Skip to main content

 1. Install the plugin

-Install the plugin and configure CLAY_API_KEY.
+Install the plugin and sign in.

 2. Create or open a Workflow